philpagel/ET54.py/README.md

 # Status

 This is work in progress.
-There is some functionality already, but it is still very incomplete and mostly untested.
-Hang on until I get it somewhat stable.
+Basic functionality is implemented, many things are still missing.
+Hang on until I get it somewhat more complete and stable.

 # Example script